barryWhiteHat/roll_up/README.md

 It is important that each prover is able to make merkle proofs for all leaves.
 If they cannot these leaves are essentially locked until that information becomes available.

-In order to ensure this, we pass every updated leaf to the smart contract so that that data will always be available.
+In order to ensure this, we pass every updated leaf to the smart contract so that data will always be available.

 Thus the system has the same data availability guarrentees as ethereum.